Masking Matters: Unlocking the Spatial Reasoning Capabilities of LLMs for 3D Scene-Language Understanding: Experiments

 \paragraph{Attention Range for Geo Mask.} \cref{tab:hyperparam} presents an ablation of the Geo Mask's attentive neighborhood bounds~($k_{\min}, k_{\max}$) on the Chat-Scene baseline.
 First, comparing R0~($k_{\min}=0$, $k_{\max}=5$) and R1~(0, 10) shows that overly narrow bounds limit information exchange between nearby objects, whereas larger ranges enable richer spatial interactions and improve performance.
 Furthermore, R2~(2,10) reveals that ensuring a minimum neighborhood~($k_{\min}$) stabilizes attention, especially for the object in sparse regions, leading to consistent gains.
 However, R3~(2, 20) indicates that excessively large upper bounds~($k_{\max}$) cause attention to spread too widely, resulting in degraded performance.
 Overall, the range of [2, 10] offers the most balanced performance across all benchmarks, and we adopt these values as our default configuration.

 \paragraph{Qualitative Results.} To examine how the model allocates attention to perform its tasks, we visualize the attention maps from the output tokens to the 3D object tokens, computed by averaging attention weights across all layers and heads, as shown in \cref{fig:qualitative}.
 The first row shows that 3D-SLIM accurately interprets the complex spatial phrase "next to the table beneath the tv" for the question-answering task.
 3D-SLIM precisely focuses on the trash can and its surrounding region, which is consistent with the instructions.
 In contrast, Chat-Scene mainly attends to salient nouns such as "table" and "tv", missing the contextual meaning and producing an incorrect answer.
 For the second example, the visual grounding task, the scene includes two black cabinets, where the model must identify the one "to the left of a white cabinet".
-3D-SLIM correctly focuses on the described region and grounds the target object, whereas Chat-Scene attends to a black cabinet in isolation, ignoring its critical relationship to the white cabinet.
+3D-SLIM correctly focuses on the described region and grounds the target object by capturing the relational context between the two cabinets.
+In contrast, Chat-Scene attends to a black cabinet in isolation, failing to encode its spatial relationship to the white cabinet and thus selecting the wrong object.